Adopt a Reef Activities

-Dive centers, marine guides, coastal residents, NGOs and park rangers are asked to adopt their favorite reef site, whether it is a shallow snorkel site or deeper dive site.
+Dive centers, marine guides, coastal residents, NGOs and park rangers are asked to adopt your favorite reef site, whether it is a shallow snorkel site or deeper dive site.
 If you can adopt more than one that will be great!

 We need sites of all depths monitored so that we can record changes on the reef over time.
 The first step in learning about the Belize Coral Watch Program is to learn how to identify healthy coral from bleaching or diseased coral and how to identify different growth forms of coral.